 Understanding the connection between strong spatial mixing and absence of zeros on families of graphs like $\mathcal{G}_\Delta$ has recently started to receive attention~\cite{LSSFisherzeros,LSScorrelation,shao2019contraction,gamarnik2020correlation}.
 In particular in~\cite{LSScorrelation,shao2019contraction} it is shown that a standard method for proving strong spatial mixing can be used to prove absence of zeros for partition functions of several models.
-Very recently, Gamarnik~\cite{gamarnik2020correlation} showed that absence of zeros of the partition function implies a weaker form of strong spatial mixing, but his result does not apply to all bounded degree graphs.
+Very recently, Gamarnik~\cite{gamarnik2020correlation} showed that absence of zeros of the partition function implies a weaker form of strong spatial mixing for the hardcore model and certain graph homomorphism models, but his result does not apply to all bounded degree graphs.

-In the present paper we will show that absence of zeros of the partition function does indeed imply strong spatial mixing for all bounded degree graphs, confirming in a strong form a variant of a conjecture of Gamarnik~\cite{gamarnik2020correlation}.
+In the present paper we will show that absence of zeros of the partition function does indeed imply strong spatial mixing for the hardcore model and certain graph homomorphism models for all bounded degree graphs, confirming in a strong form a variant of a conjecture of Gamarnik~\cite{gamarnik2020correlation}.

 Below we shall give formal definitions of the notion of strong spatial mixing that we use and state our main results.
 For concreteness we will limit ourselves to two types of models: the hard-core model and graph homomorphisms.
 We shall later indicate how our approach can be used for other models as well.